jpaustin/fairyhouse/README.md

 The hardware, besides the power listed above, includes four power transistors (NMOS protected switches) to drive the loads.
 The ESP8255 can only drive a few milliamps of current.
 The drivers will supply the loads with a path to GND.
 NMOS switches are not used on the positive rail but for the ground side of a circuit.
 Two pins per channel are provided. +5V and the switched GND via the transitor.
 Do not drive the LED's directly from the port pins or you can damage the conttroller.
 The smoke machine requires almost 1A of current alone so there is no other way to use that but employ a power transistor.

+I will try to add an actual schematic if I find time!